Arcaea-Infinity/UnofficialArcaeaAPI.Docs/deploy.md

   * ```bash
     socat -d TCP4-LISTEN:6161,reuseaddr,fork TCP4:arcapi-v2.lowiro.com:443
     ```
-  * It is highly recommended that set it as a background task using nohup, screen or whatever you like
+  * It is highly recommended that set it as a background task

 * Windows server